YottaDB/YDBDoc/MessageRecovery/errors.rst

 ICUSYMNOTFOUND
 --------------------

 ICUSYMNOTFOUND, Symbol xxxxx not found in ICU libraries.
-ICU needs to be built with symbol-renaming disabled or gtm_icu_version environment variable needs to be specified
+ICU needs to be built with symbol-renaming disabled or ydb_icu_version environment variable needs to be specified

-Run Time Error: ICU version installed on the machine is built with symbol renaming and gtm_icu_version has not been defined
+Run Time Error: ICU version installed on the machine is built with symbol renaming and ydb_icu_version has not been defined

-Action: Build ICU without symbol renaming or set gtm_icu_version environment variable to point to an appropriate ICU version.
+Action: Build ICU without symbol renaming or set ydb_icu_version environment variable to point to an appropriate ICU version.

 -------------------
 ICUVERLT36
 -------------------

-ICUVERLT36, Type 1 - $gtm_icu_version is aaa.bbb.
+ICUVERLT36, Type 1 - $ydb_icu_version is aaa.bbb.
 ICU version greater than or equal to 3.6 should be used.
 Type 2 - libicuio has version aaa.bbb.
 ICU version greater than or equal to 3.6 should be used.

 Run Time Error: This message indicates an attempt to use an ICU version less than 3.6 with YottaDB or utilities like MUPIP or DSE.